Sergei29/dockerized-node-redis-app/readme.md

 - `docker-compose up --build` - build the images and run the containers ( specified in `docker-compose.yml`)
 - `docker-compose up` - run the containers using previously built images ( specified in `docker-compose.yml`)
+- `docker-compose up -d` - run the containers on the background
 - `docker-compose down` - stop the containers